Aalayah Eastmond

-Aalayah Eastmond (born March 22, 2001) is an American activist and advocate for gun violence prevention, social justice, and racial equality.
+Aalayah Eastmond (born March 22, 2001) is a Trinidadian-American activist and advocate for gun violence prevention, social justice, and racial equality.
 After surviving the Stoneman Douglas High School shooting, Eastmond began her activism during the 2018 United States gun violence protests.
 She has testified multiple times to the U.S. Congress.
-Eastmond is an executive council member of Team Enough, a youth-led gun violence prevention organization which is part of the Brady Campaign.
-Eastmond co-founded Concerned Citizens of DC in the wake of the murder of George Floyd to organize protests supporting social justice issues in Washington, D.C.
+Eastmond is a founder of Team Enough, a youth-led gun violence prevention organization which is part of the Brady Campaign.

+Eastmond also co-founded Concerned Citizens of DC, in the wake of the murder of George Floyd, to organize protests supporting social justice issues in Washington, D.C.
 She supports Black Lives Matter and protests against police brutality.

 Early life and education

 Eastmond was born in Brooklyn on March 22, 2001, to Stacey-Ann Llewellyn.
 When Eastmond was 2 years old, her 18-year-old uncle, Patrick Edwards, was shot and killed leaving his mother's home in Brooklyn.
-At the age of 4, Eastmond moved to West Virginia with her mother.
+At the age of 4, Eastmond moved with her mother to West Virginia.
 She played the violin as a child.

-They moved to Broward County, Florida, when she was 8 years old.
+Whe she was 8 years old, the two moved to Broward County, Florida.

 Eastmond attended Marjory Stoneman Douglas High School.
-On February 14, 2018, during her junior year, Eastmond survived the Stoneman Douglas High School shooting by hiding underneath the body of Nicholas Dworet, a deceased classmate.
+On February 14, 2018, during her junior year, she survived the Stoneman Douglas High School shooting by hiding underneath the body of Nicholas Dworet, a deceased classmate.
 In the summer following her high school graduation, she lived with her aunt in Brownsville, Brooklyn while interning for Governor Andrew Cuomo.

-Eastmond studies criminal justice at Trinity Washington University.
+Eastmond studies criminal justice at Trinity Washington University in the capital.